glennhickey/teHmm/README.md

 * *shift*.
 Add constant to track data value, and is applied before scaling.
 Useful in conjunction with *logScale* to process values less than or equal to 0.
 * *default*.
 Default value for regions of genome that are not annotated by track (only applies to *multinomial* distribution).
 If not specified, unannotated bases are assigned a special NULL symbol.
 For numeric tracks, such as those specified in BigWig format, it will probably most often make sense to set default="0.0" (Warning: if default=0 is used in conjunction with logScale, shift must be set to at least 1)

+*Note on BED-12 format* By default, only the start and end coordinate (2nd and 3rd BED) column are used.
+This may not be desired behaviour for files in BED-12 format, such as gene annotations with the exons in blocks (columns 10-12).
+In this case, please see the `cleanGenes.py` script as a potential preprocessing step to convert a gene annotation into a flattened BED file more suitable for the HMM.

 Testing
 -